 How do I pay a fee?

-Visit our Payment Information and Cover Sheet tab for all the information you will need to pay your product fee.
+Visit our Payment Information and Cover Sheet tab for all the information you will need to pay your program fee.

 Are there any exceptions to the fee requirements?

 Yes, there are.
-An annual product fee is not assessed if the prescription drug product is:
+An annual program fee is not assessed if the prescription drug product is:

-- the same product as another product approved under
+- the same product as another product that –

-- was approved under an application files under sections 505(b) or 505(j) of the FD&C Act,
+- was approved under an application filed under sections 505(b) or 505(j) of the FD&C Act,

 - is not in the list of discontinued products compiled under section 505(j)(7) of the FD&C Act.